 - Where is Powershop available?

-Powershop is currently available in New South Wales, South East Queensland and Victoria.
+Powershop is currently available in New South Wales, South East Queensland, Victoria and South Australia.
 We’re investigating adding other states in the future.

 We offer gas in most of Victoria.
 We're not offering gas in NSW or South East QLD yet, but drop us a line here and we'll let you know if that plan changes.